Lord Lieutenancy

 - medal presentations

-- The Queens awards to Industry and for voluntary service
+- The King's awards to Industry and for voluntary service

-- messages of congratulations from Her Majesty The Queen in respect of wedding anniversaries and birthdays
+- messages of congratulations from His Majesty The King in respect of wedding anniversaries and birthdays